She Gets It Done: Meet Amour Destine Founder, Annie Gibbs

 Who are your role models or mentors in the business world, and how have they influenced you?

 There are so many role models I look up to, firstly the memory of my late mother had influenced me massively to be the best person that I can be in this world.
-If it was not for her I would not be here and the memory of her struggles keep spurring me on to create change in deeper levels in Uk and my country of birth Mali.
-Growing up in care I had no idea that I had such a big family so since finding my family in Mali I know I come from a family that helps others just like me, so it is natural for me it is in my genes.
-So my biggest inspiration is my mother’s sister whom I was fortunate to meet and spend time with in recent years in Mali.
-She is known for helping others her whole life and now she is my second biggest role model.
+If it was not for her I would not be here and the memory of her struggles keep spurring me on to create deeper levels of systems changes in Uk and my country of birth Mali.
+Growing up in care, I had no idea that I had such a big family.
+Since finding my family in Mali in my young adulthood, I now know that I come from a loving family that helps others just like me, that it is natural for me to want to help others is in my genes.
+So my second, biggest inspiration is my mother’s sister whom I was fortunate to meet and spend time with in recent years in Mali.
+She is known for helping others her whole life, including raising many children who’s parents had passed away and now she is my second biggest role model.

 How important is networking to you, and what strategies do you use to build connections?